azisnaufal/mvvm-kotlin-framework/README.md

 ## Known issues

 1. After adding new activity from template, Android Studio will mark some identifiers as invalid.
 To fix this issue, just rebuild the project
+2. Android gradle version cannot be upgraded.
+We're stuck with 3.1.4 because the last stable version of com.android.databinding:compiler is 3.1.4

 ## Contributing